SpamExperts/pyzor/docs/accounts.rst

         check report ping pong info whitelist : bob : allow

-    For more information see `server-access-file`.
+    For more information see :ref:`server-access-file`.
  #.
 To reload the account and access information send the ``USR1`` signal to
     the daemon.